 Of course, the best way to get off the list is to never get there in the first place.
 Prevention is a step in that direction, as is working with experienced lawyers to ensure compliance proactively.
 In the event employers do face actions which may lead to SVEP status – such as experiencing a fatality or catastrophe on a worksite, being notified of a pending inspection, or being cited for a criteria violation – acting fast to prepare, respond, and contest accordingly is critical.

-Our OSHA defense attorneys at Hendershot, Cannon & Hisey, P.C. help employers throughout Texas and beyond protect their workers from preventable harm, and their businesses from potentially disastrous repercussions.
+The OSHA defense attorneys at Hendershot Cowart P.C. help employers throughout Texas and beyond protect their workers from preventable harm, and their businesses from potentially disastrous repercussions.
 We do this by providing both proactive / preventive counsel, as well as responsive defense.
-We encourage you learn more about our services, and how they may help address SVEP or other OSHA issues you may face:

 Call (713) 489-2028 or contact us online to speak with an OSHA attorney.